 At Cape Royal, about 50 miles south on the Walhalla Plateau, you can picnic while enjoying views of the Colorado River below.
 From here, you can hike the mile-long Cliff Springs Trail which passes the remains of an Anasazi granary on the way to Cliff Springs.

-Grand Canyon West is another area that draws visitors because of its Skywalk (888/868-WEST), the 4,000 foot-high glass bridge that towers above the Colorado River and the edge of the canyon.
+As with everything natural out West, there is gorgeous scenery but the driving distances are farther than they seem.
+Grand Canyon West, for example, is approximately 4.5 hours west of the South Rim on the way to Las Vegas.
+Go for the remarkable Skywalk, the 4,000 foot-high glass bridge that towers above the Colorado River and the edge of the canyon.
 Those that are brave enough can walk onto the bridge and look down for spectacular views.

-There are also many concessionaires for horseback riding, flightseeing, dozens of shops and small arcades in Grand Canyon Village, as well as several small museums highlighting Native American culture and local flora and fauna.
+Grand Canyon Village has dozens of shops, as well as several small galleries highlighting Native American culture and local flora and fauna.
 There are even an IMAX and a multimedia theater offering virtual tours of the Canyon for those too weary to descend from the overlooks.

 Don’t forget: Hikers should wear protection from the sun and the cold year-round, and carry plenty of drinking water.
 Always ask a park ranger for a free trail map and information about current trail conditions before setting out.

 Dear Reader: This page may contain affiliate links which may earn a commission if you click through and make a purchase.
 Our independent journalism is not influenced by any advertiser or commercial initiative unless it is clearly marked as sponsored content.
 As travel products change, please be sure to reconfirm all details and stay up to date with current events to ensure a safe and successful trip.